myConsciousness/myConsciousness/README.md

 e.g. you can easily create a post like this post.

 This feature will soon be available on deck.blue too :)

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-01T05:22:02.497Z
->
-> Don’t worry Mike, it’s our job to provide better and easier-to-use products for all people 😁

----
 <!-- MY-BSKY_TIMELINE:END -->